danielaparker/jsoncons/doc/ref/json_serializing_options.md

     chars_format::hex floating_point_format() const
     json_serializing_options& floating_point_format(uint8_t value)
 Overrides floating point precision when decoding json.
-The default, for encoded numbers with fraction parts, is to preserve the original format, and when inserting or assigning double values, to decode with `chars_format::general`.
+The default, for a floating point value that was previously decoded from json text, is to preserve the original format when serializing.
+The default, for a floating point value that was directly inserted into a json value, to serialize with `chars_format::general`.

     uint8_t precision() const
     json_serializing_options& precision(uint8_t value)
 Overrides floating point precision when decoding json.
-The default, for encoded numbers with fraction parts, is to preserve the original precision, and when inserting or assigning double values, to decode with shortest representation.
+The default, for a floating point value that was previously decoded from json text, is to preserve the original precision.
+The fefault, for a floating point value that was directly inserted into a json value, to decode with shortest representation.

     bool escape_all_non_ascii() const
     json_serializing_options& escape_all_non_ascii(bool value)